how to stop procrastinating so you can start seeing success

 Procrastination steals something precious from us – it steals time that we can never get back.
-In today’s episode, I discuss how I fight procrastination (and sometimes win).
+In today’s post, I discuss how I stop procrastinating (and sometimes win).

 There are lots of ways to invest money and get more money back.
 But we can’t do that with time.